gzweigle/open-hybrid-piano/design/hps_cny70/hps_cny70.md

 * Correct by using a version of HPS with VR, and adjust VR later to decrease VO until VO = VR when the *distance* is at its smallest value.
 See [../../hardware/releases/hps07/README.md](../../hardware/releases/hps07/README.md) for directions on adjusting VR.
 * Test many CNY-70 and throw away the ones with VO > VR when in the HPS circuit configuration.
 * Using a less reflective surface, such as adding a sticker or paint with less reflectivity.
+* Position the sensor rail further away vertically from the hammer or damper.

 To avoid clipping, the goal of resistor values in the HPS bill of materials is that when the hammer is hitting the hammer stop bar, the output voltage VO is slightly less than VR.